case study · 5 min read

 If you have a Hyde Park, Mariemont, Norwood, or older Cincinnati home with original plaster walls and you have rejected open-wall renovation as too disruptive: drill-and-fill closed-cell foam is a viable third path.

-Things to confirm with the partner-network installer:
+Things to confirm with the local installer:

 A well-executed drill-and-fill on plaster walls is invisible after final paint.
 A poorly-executed one shows patches across every wall and devalues the architecture you are trying to preserve.
 Pick the contractor carefully.